1857 baseball convention: Aftermath

 The "Laws of Base Ball" have been described by historian William Hershberger as "the direct ancestor of modern baseball."
 Items such as the nine-inning standard game length, 90-foot distance between bases, and number of players addressed in the laws carried forward and remain in use in baseball, forming the structure of the modern sport.
 The distance from the pitcher to home plate was extended two times after 1857; the second adjustment came in 1893.

 In March 1858, yet another meeting of clubs was held.
 There, as Adams wrote, "the annual convention was declared a permanent organization, and with the requisite constitution and by-laws", the National Association of Base Ball Players was formed.
 That year, another significant change was made to the rules, as called strikes were added.
 The adjustment, along with the addition of called balls in 1863, made the pitcher a more significant factor than in previous years.
 The fly game was debated for another seven years after 1857 before a one-year trial was adopted in 1864 for balls hit in fair territory.
 The rule, which was expanded to cover foul balls in 1883, remains in use in modern baseball.

 Document sales

 Twenty-three pages from the "Laws" draft documents survived, having been kept by Grenelle's family.
 In 1999, they were sold as part of a lot of vintage documents for $12,650.
 At the time, the authorship was not known.
 In 2015, the buyer came forward to SCP Auctions, and analysis revealed the documents' authorship and significance.
 At an online auction the following year, the documents sold for over $3.2 million, the most that baseball-related papers had ever gone for at the time and more than three times what the auction house had estimated.
-In 2018, the Laws appeared in a Library of Congress exhibition, having been loaned by the buyer.
+In 2018–2019, the Laws appeared in a Library of Congress exhibition, having been loaned by Hayden Trubitt.
+Since May 2026, by virtue of a long-term loan from Trubitt, the documents have been on display at the National Baseball Hall of Fame and Museum in Cooperstown, New York as part of the museum's "The Rules of Base Ball" exhibit.